 This program begins with an overview of the medical billing practice, computerized patient accounting and the fundamentals needed to enter the medical billing field.
 Both lecture and hands-on training are used to prepare students as physician's office personnel.
 This training prepares you to take the American Association of Professional Billers (AAPC) Certified Professional Biller exam and is offered at the Largo campus and meets in the Center for Health Studies.
 The courses are offered in the spring, summer and fall semesters.

-4. Successfully complete the Accuplacer Reading Comprehension placement test with a score of 65 or higher OR provide proof of college credits.
+1. Must take the reading comprehension placement test and obtain a score of 65 or higher OR provide proof of college credits.

 4. Complete and submit the Healthcare Program application.